-About Religious & Spiritual Life at Vassar
+Religious and Spiritual Life and Contemplative Practice at Vassar College

 We call it “hope maintenance” or the art of discerning how your commitments (religious, spiritual, or otherwise) come together in concrete practices of discovery and transformation.

-Under the leadership of a full-time director and assistant director, a staff of fellows and advisors representing a variety of traditions, RSL supports the ritual practices of this diverse community by offering opportunities for observance on campus and facilitating connections with synagogues, churches, temples, mosques, and monasteries in the surrounding community.
+Under the leadership of a full-time director and assistant director, a staff of fellows and advisors representing a variety of traditions, our office supports the ritual practices of this diverse community by offering opportunities for observance on campus and facilitating connections with synagogues, churches, temples, mosques, and monasteries in the surrounding community.

 But we aren’t just available for believers.
 Anyone who is interested in community service, or issues of social justice, or art as a vehicle for social change, or holistic lifestyle choices will find a warm welcome at the Religious and Spiritual Life and Contemplative Practices and a wealth of opportunities to get involved.
 For a current listing of what we are doing, please visit our Facebook page.